jamesshore/livestream/README.md

 James Shore Live
 ================

-This example code is used in my [Twitch.tv livestream](https://www.twitch.tv/jamesshorelive).
-See the individual episodes for more information.
-The episode archive is [available here](https://www.jamesshore.com/Blog/Lunch-and-Learn/).
+This example code is used in my [Tuesday Lunch & Learn](https://www.jamesshore.com/Blog/Lunch-and-Learn/) series.
+See that link for for more information and an archive of past episodes, or [watch live on Twitch](https://www.twitch.tv/jamesshorelive).

 This Week's Challenge (7 July 2020): How to Fix a Bug